redux-zero/redux-zero/README.md

 ## Roadmap
 - Improve integration with Preact
-- Remove the context API
+- (try to) Remove the context API
+- Add more use case examples (including unit tests)

 ## Docs